 - Keep ornamental ponds and fountains stocked with fish.

 Rainwater tanks can provide ideal conditions for mosquitoes and midges to breed.
-A hole the size of a matchstick end will allow mosquitoes into the tank and the opportunity for thousands of larvae to develop.
+A tiny hole will allow mosquitoes into the tank and the chance for thousands of larvae to develop.